black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Example Code
 `const curry = soup => veggies => {};`
 curry is a function which takes a soup parameter and returns a function which takes a veggies parameter.
 Using this syntax, update your addCharacters function to return an empty function which takes a character2 parameter.

+# Step 47
+Your inner functions can also return a function.
+Using the same arrow syntax, update your addCharacters function to return a third function which takes a num parameter.